Back

 • Quality control procedures

 CE marking is vital for RoHS compliance.
 It shows a product meets EU safety and environmental rules.
 To use this mark, manufacturers must follow all EU directives and regulations.
+This also includes careful management of exemptions, which are subject to periodic review and renewal or revocation.

 Enforcement and Penalties